sagemath/trac_to_gh/Issue 9329.md

 # Issue 9329: Make it easy to access expression tree of a symbolic expression

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9329

 Original creator: kcrisman